ekozat/courses_select_manager/sprint8/sprint8_docs/userStories.md

 **Acceptance Criteria:**
 - Implement clear and descriptive error messages for scenarios like network failures, incorrect inputs, or system errors.
 - Ensure the messages guide users on corrective actions or provide assistance to resolve issues.

+- **Title:** Distinguishable Arrow Colors for Directional Representation
+- **Priority:** Medium
+- **Estimate (in hrs): -**
+- **User Story:** As a user, I want distinct colors for incoming and outgoing arrows in the tree diagram to easily differentiate the direction of course dependencies.
+- **Acceptance Criteria:**
+    - Incoming arrows pointing towards a course node should be displayed in one color (e.g., blue).
+    - Outgoing arrows originating from a course node should be displayed in a different color (e.g., red).
+    - The color contrast should be clear and easily distinguishable to aid in understanding course dependencies visually.

+# Maneesh'S user stories

+**Title:** Zoom and Pan Functionality

+**Priority:** Medium

+**Estimate (in hrs): -**

+**User Story:** As a user, I want the ability to zoom in/out and pan across the diagram for better visibility and navigation.

+**Acceptance Criteria:**
+- Implement zoom in/out controls and the ability to drag the diagram for navigation purposes.

+**Title:** Export Functionality for Diagram

+**Priority:** Low

+**Estimate (in hrs): -**

+**User Story:** As a user, I want the option to export the entire tree diagram for offline use or sharing.

+**Acceptance Criteria:**
+- Provide functionality to export the diagram in common formats such as PDF, PNG, or SVG.